-You don't need to know much about the mechanics of the Quicken interface - the way its window looks and works - to begin working with Quicken, especially in any chapters in this book in which I cover the basics.
+You don't need to know much about the mechanics of the Quicken interface-the way its window looks and works-to begin working with Quicken, especially in any chapters in this book in which I cover the basics.
 I provide plenty of detailed instructions, but I have a couple of quick comments now.

-Using Quicken QCards
+Using Quicken Qcards

-Quicken displays business-card-sized pop-up boxes in your Quicken program window, called Quicken QCards.
-You can remove these QCards from your program window (as I did for shooting the screen shots in this book).
-But you'll want to use the QCards for at least a little while if you're a new user.
-The QCards provide all sorts of good information and advice about getting going with Quicken.
-And you can page through whole scads of tidbits and tips by clicking the QCards, no problem - just click the QCard close button (the X in the upper-right corner of the box).
+Quicken displays business-card-size pop-up boxes in your Quicken program window, called Quicken Qcards.
+You can remove these Qcards from your program window (as I did for shooting the screen shots in this book).
+But you'll want to use the Qcards for at least a little while if you're a new user.
+The Qcards provide all sorts of good information and advice about getting going with Quicken.
+And you can page through whole scads of tidbits and tips by clicking the Qcard Previous and Next buttons.
+Finally, when you ultimately tire of the Qcards, no problem - just click the Qcard Close button (the X in the upper-right corner of the box).